Overhauling UX for Federal Bank's FedMobile

 This slows down task completion and adds friction to the user journey.
 By not surfacing the most-used modules first, we miss opportunities to enhance engagement and user satisfaction.

-Probelm Statement
+Problem Statement

-We wanted to improve key business metrics through Home Screen —
+We wanted to improve key business metrics:

 Business Goals

-Ensure key services are easily found to increase engagement and drive business outcomes.
+Improve discoverability of revenue-generating modules: Ensure key services are easily found to increase engagement and drive business outcomes.

-Encourage users to explore beyond routine tasks by surfacing relevant and contextual modules, improving session time and interactions.
+Boost overall user engagement: Encourage users to explore beyond routine tasks by surfacing relevant and contextual modules, improving session time and interactions.

-Introduce personalization and modular prioritization to surface high-value features to the right audience at the right time.
+Enable scalable and targeted promotion: Introduce personalization and modular prioritization to surface high-value features to the right audience at the right time.

 User Goals